ouija/ChromeOS_Toshiba_Encore2/README.md

 make -j$(nproc) O=out
 ...etc..
 ```
-Then copy the `build-kernel.sh` script from this repo to the source folder where you checked out the brunch source and run it to build all of the kernels and modules needed for Brunch/ChromeOS _(note this script is current defined to build sources for kernels 4.19, 5.4, 5.10 and 5.15)_
+Then copy the [build-kernel.sh](https://github.com/ouija/ChromeOS_Toshiba_Encore2/blob/main/build-kernel.sh) script from this repo to the source folder where you checked out the brunch source and run it to build all of the kernels and modules needed for Brunch/ChromeOS _(note this script is current defined to build sources for kernels 4.19, 5.4, 5.10 and 5.15)_

 This should output the built kernels to the `./chroot/` directory

-Then you need to have a [USB created](https://github.com/sebanc/brunch/blob/master/install-with-windows.md#usb-installations) using the same revision as the brunch source code you checked out, and then you can copy the `replace-kernels.sh` script to this `./chroot` folder where the kernel sources were built, and run it.
+Then you need to have a [USB created](https://github.com/sebanc/brunch/blob/master/install-with-windows.md#usb-installations) using the same revision as the brunch source code you checked out, and then you can copy the [replace-kernel.sh](https://github.com/ouija/ChromeOS_Toshiba_Encore2/blob/main/replace_kernel.sh) script to this `./chroot` folder where the kernel sources were built, and run it.

-The `replace-kernels.sh` script should detect the `ROOT-C` partition of the Brunch/ChromeOS USB and ask you if you want to replace the default kernels with the custom ones you just built -- type `yes` and it will do so.
+The [replace-kernel.sh](https://github.com/ouija/ChromeOS_Toshiba_Encore2/blob/main/replace_kernel.sh) script should detect the `ROOT-C` partition of the Brunch/ChromeOS USB and ask you if you want to replace the default kernels with the custom ones you just built -- type `yes` and it will do so.

 Then you should eject the USB and run in on the Toshiba Encore 2 [WT8-B] -- boot from the USB device, and simply run ChromeOS _(don't choose the 'options' during initial boot)_;  Brunch should load and state that RootFS is being rebuilt, and eventually ChromeOS should load.